Learning that

 Built for the day after a hard mission.

-Bundled with the bootcamp →
+Bundled with the live cohorts →

 / 03